 Dr. Slauch is a board certified prosthodontist at Pi Dental Center providing all types of restorative care including dental implant treatment.

-If you have missing or broken teeth and are considering your options, give us a call.
+If you have missing or broken teeth and are considering your options, call us.
 We will be happy to schedule an evaluation for you.

 - NobelProcera® Implant Bridge and Framework in HT ML